stereolabs/zed-ros2-examples/tutorials/zed_robot_integration/README.md

   <xacro:arg name="use_zed_localization" default="true" />
   ```

+Each camera must have a **unique** name, while the model can be the same for each of them.

+Add additional enough lines to define `camera_name_N` and `camera_model_N` for each other camera of your configuration.

 ### Add all the ZED Cameras

 To use a ZED camera we must include the `xacro` file that describes the ZED camera static links and joints available in the `zed_wrapper` package of the [zed-ros2-wrapper](https://github.com/stereolabs/zed-ros2-wrapper/tree/master/zed_wrapper) repository.